gammapy/gammapy/docs/spectrum/index.rst

 For more advanced use cases please go to the tutorial notebooks:

-* :gp-extra-notebook:`spectrum_simulation` - simulate and fit 1D spectra using
+* :gp-notebook:`spectrum_simulation` - simulate and fit 1D spectra using
   pre-defined or a user-defined model.
-* :gp-extra-notebook:`spectrum_analysis` - spectral analysis starting from event
+* :gp-notebook:`spectrum_analysis` - spectral analysis starting from event
   lists and field-of-view IRFs.

 The following pages describe ``gammapy.spectrum`` in more detail: